 Please read this important safety notice about Fibroblast Plasma Pens.
-We recommend everyone to take proper precautions and have a full understanding of how to safely and properly use fibroblast plasma pens.
+We recommend everyone to take proper precautions and have a full understanding of how to safely and properly use an electric or plasma fibroblast pen.

-Plasma pens are small handheld devices that focus electricity on the surface of the skin, which causes a controlled burn and spreads heat throughout the targeted area.
+Plasma pens of all kinds are small handheld devices that focus electricity on the surface of the skin, which causes a controlled burn and spreads heat throughout the targeted area.

 A plasma pen converts electrical energy into an electrostatic energy to create artificial nitrogen plasma.
 Plasma is an ionized gas consisting of positive ions and free electrons in proportions which enables it to conduct electricity.
 The Plasma Pen device discharges precise flashes of plasma in millisecond bursts, triggering the body’s natural healing and anti-aging processes in the epidermal and dermal layers.
 Your body then starts produces new collagen and elastin to improve skin texture and tone.
 This treatment is also known as Fibroblasting.
 Fibroblasts are the cells that produce collagen.